 The big news is at the top of the ticket where former President Donald John Trump will be the 47th President of the United States.
 While Weld County voted for Trump over Harris 59.2% to 38.2%, Harris won the state and Colorado’s 10 electoral votes by an 11-point margin.
 Joining president-elect Trump in the White House will be his running mate Ohio Senator James David Vance assuming the role of Vice President.

 While Colorado had no US Senate races this year, all eight Colorado representatives to the US House were contested: five seats had incumbent Democrats running while three were open seats, as all three currently serving Republican members chose not to run for re-election (Ken Buck of CO-4 resigned in April, Doug Lamborn of CO-5 retired, and Lauren Boebert of CO-3 moved to Windsor and ran for the CO-4 seat vacated by Buck).
-Colorado will have 4 Democratic representatives and 4 Republican representatives to the 119th Congress.
+Colorado will have 4 Democratic representatives and 4 Republican representatives in the 119th Congress.

 Republican challenger Gabe Evans won the US House congressional seat for Colorado District 8, which covers the tri-town area, over incumbent Democrat Yadira Caraveo.
 District 8 was added to Colorado as part of congressional redistricting after the 2020 census and was drawn by Colorado’s independent redistricting commission to be one of the most competitive seats in the nation.
 Evans won by less than 2,500 votes.
 Last election, Caraveo won over Republican Barbara Kirkmeyer by less than 2,000 votes, 48.4% to 47.7%.
 To try to boost Republican chances at the seat for this year, the Libertarian Party did not run a candidate and instead endorsed Evans, a ploy that seems to have worked.